ProgrammerShahJalal/postgres-sql-assignment/README.md

 ### Primary Key:

-A column (or several columns) that uniquely identifies each row in a table.
-It ensures that no two rows can have the same value and that the value is always present (cannot be empty).
+- **Primary Key**: A unique identifier for each row in a table.
+It ensures that no two rows have the same value and that the value is always present.

-### Foreign Key:

-A column that creates a link between two tables.
-It refers to the primary key in another table, ensuring that the data between the two tables is related correctly.
+- **Foreign Key**: Links two tables by referring to the primary key in another table.
+It ensures that the data is related and consistent.

 Example: